Impact of Simultaneous Stellar Modeling Uncertainties on the Tip of the Red Giant Branch for Axion-Election Coupling: Acknowledgments

-We thank Adrian Ayala, Aaron Dotter, Robert Farmer, Frank Timmes, and the wider MESA community for answering our MESA-related questions.~We are grateful for conversations with Eric J.~Baxter, Djuna Croon, Samuel D.~McDermott, Harry Desmond, Noah Franz, Marco Gatti, Dan Hey, Esther Hu, Jason Kumar, Danny Marfatia, Marco Raveri, David Rubin, Xerxes Tata, Brent Tully, and Guy Worthey.~We are especially thankful to David Schanzenbach for his assistance with using the University of Hawai\okina i MANA supercomputer.
+We thank Adrian Ayala, Aaron Dotter, Robert Farmer, Frank Timmes, and the wider MESA community for answering our MESA-related questions.~We are grateful for conversations with Eric J.~Baxter, Djuna Croon, Samuel D.~McDermott, Harry Desmond, Noah Franz, Marco Gatti, Dan Hey, Esther Hu, Jason Kumar, Danny Marfatia, Marco Raveri, David Rubin, Xerxes Tata, Brent Tully, and Guy Worthey.~We are especially thankful to David Schanzenbach for his assistance with using the University of Hawai\okina i MANA and KOA supercomputers.

-Our simulations were run on the University of Hawai‘i’s high-performance supercomputer MANA.~The technical support and advanced computing resources from University of Hawai‘i Information Technology Services – Cyberinfrastructure, funded in part by the National Science Foundation MRI award \#1920304, are gratefully acknowledged.
+Our simulations were run on the University of Hawai‘i’s high-performance supercomputers MANA and KOA.~The technical support and advanced computing resources from University of Hawai‘i Information Technology Services – Cyberinfrastructure, funded in part by the National Science Foundation MRI award \#1920304, are gratefully acknowledged.